abhishek-031/nested-checkbox/README.md

 ```
 this can be used to compare state of the checkbox like this
 ```
-checkbox.state === CheckboxState.CHECKED //the checkbox is checked if true
+checkbox.state === CheckboxStates.CHECKED //the checkbox is checked if true
 ```
 * To use the component, you need to import ```NestedCheckbox``` and ```useCheckboxState``` from the component, and use the component like this:
 ```